ma7moudShaaban/Penetration-Testing/Android/SSL Pinning/README.md

 - We can abuse the Trust Manager to trust our certificate `burp` using frida scripts e.g. multiple-unpinner frida script.

 ### 3. Flutter & Xamarin Apps (Non-proxy aware applications)

+>[!NOTE]
+> You can identify that the app using Flutter by the 'io' file and Xamarin by the 'xamarin.android.net' file.
 - Using [Reflutter](https://github.com/Impact-I/reFlutter) tool that make the proxy hardcoded into the application

 - [Xamarin Traffic Interception](https://notes.akenofu.me/pentest/Mobile%20Application%20Testing/Xamarin%20-%20Android/)